nrwl/nx/docs/shared/console.md

 For instance:

-- Exploring custom schematic collections is hard in the terminal, but it's easy using Nx Console.
+- Exploring custom generator collections is hard in the terminal, but it's easy using Nx Console.
 - Using rarely-used flags is challenging.
 Do you pass absolute or relative paths?
 You don't have to remember any flags, names, or paths -- Nx Console will help you by providing autocompletion and validating your inputs.
 - Finding the right Nx extension can take a long time.
 When using Nx Console, you can find and install an extension in minutes.